 Still, so many questions remain as to how this will play out for physician practices over the next several years.
 Will practices whose physicians already treat Medicaid patients see their profits fall because reimbursements for these patients are lower than for patients with Medicare or third-party insurers?
 Or will the influx of new patients give fledgling practices a financial boost?

-The practices in every state should brace themselves for a potential for increase in patients by making sure their existing technology is robust enough to handle the volume.
+The practices in every state should brace themselves for the potential for an increase in patients by making sure their existing technology is robust enough to handle the volume.